systemcarl/weblog/articles/devlogs/blank/markdown-parser.md

     the article content.

 ### I Do Declare
-There wan't much else to it, really.
+There wasn't much else to it, really.
 Since the [theme styles are globally available as plain CSS], there was no
     need to implement any theme-specific logic in the parser.
 Had I used scoped styles (e.g., [CSS Modules], Svelte